16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

 HM -- Introduced From The Inside

-Because of their materially-grounded language, their experience of exploitation and oppression, and the fact that HM is based on, and addresses that experience (as well as their suppressed awareness both of their own de-humanised condition, their oppression and their struggle against it), it is actually introduced to workers, as it were, from the inside.
+Because of their materially-grounded language, their experience of exploitation and oppression, and the fact that HM is both based on, and addresses, that experience (as well as their suppressed awareness of their own de-humanised condition, their oppression and their struggle against it), it is actually introduced to workers, as it were, from the inside.

-This should make revolutionaries organisers and administrators, not prophets.
+This makes revolutionaries organisers and administrators, not prophets, 'or Great Teachers'.